zackfeldstein/suse-ai-fleet/README.md

 2. Click on your newly added repository
 3. Monitor the deployment status of each bundle
 4. Note that the bundles will deploy in the proper order:
-   - First, the GPU operator will be deployed
+   - First, the GPU operator namespace and the GPU operator will be deployed
    - Then, cert-manager will be deployed
    - Next, the SUSE AI applications (Ollama, Milvus, Open WebUI) will be deployed
+   - Then, the NeuVector namespace will be created
+   - Next, the NeuVector CRDs will be installed
-   - Finally, NeuVector CRDs and then the NeuVector services will be deployed
+   - Finally, the NeuVector services will be deployed

 ## Deployment Order

 The deployment is structured to respect these dependencies:

+1. `gpu-operator-namespace` - Creates the namespace for GPU Operator
-1. `gpu-operator` - Deploys the NVIDIA GPU Operator
+2. `gpu-operator` - Deploys the NVIDIA GPU Operator
-2. `cert-manager` - Deploys Cert-Manager for TLS certificate management
+3. `cert-manager` - Deploys Cert-Manager for TLS certificate management
-3. `suse-ai-apps` - Deploys all SUSE AI applications (depends on GPU operator and cert-manager)
+4. `suse-ai-apps` - Deploys all SUSE AI applications (depends on GPU operator and cert-manager)
+5. `neuvector-namespace` - Creates the namespace for NeuVector
-4. `neuvector-crd` - Deploys NeuVector Custom Resource Definitions (depends on cert-manager and SUSE AI apps)
+6. `neuvector-crd` - Deploys NeuVector Custom Resource Definitions
-5. `neuvector` - Deploys NeuVector container security platform (depends on neuvector-crd)
+7. `neuvector` - Deploys NeuVector container security platform

 This order ensures all prerequisites are met before deploying applications.

 ## Notes on Namespace Handling

 Each chart specifies its target namespace in its own fleet.yaml file:
+- The GPU Operator namespace chart creates the `gpu-operator` namespace
-- GPU Operator deploys to the `gpu-operator` namespace (created automatically by Fleet)
+- GPU Operator deploys to the `gpu-operator` namespace
 - All SUSE AI applications deploy to the `suse-ai` namespace (must be created manually before deployment)
+- The NeuVector namespace chart creates the `cattle-neuvector-system` namespace
-- NeuVector deploys to the `cattle-neuvector-system` namespace (created automatically by Fleet)
+- NeuVector CRDs and services deploy to the `cattle-neuvector-system` namespace

 ## NeuVector Configuration

 The NeuVector deployment includes:
+- NeuVector namespace creation (cattle-neuvector-system)
 - NeuVector CRD installation (deployed as a separate chart)
 - NeuVector Controller, Enforcer, and Manager components
 - Integration with Rancher authentication